Ada-Developers-Academy/core-unit-2/deployment/deploying-to-heroku.md

 On branch your-branch-name
 ```

 We next will push our project's Git history to a remote named `heroku`.
-We will push the branch on our computer to Heroku's default `main` branch on our new Heroku virtual computer.
+We will push the branch on our computer to Heroku's default `main` branch in our new Heroku environment.
 In the command below, replace `your-branch-name` with the name of the branch you identified using `git status`.

 ```bash
 $ git push heroku your-branch-name:main